NotPentium/NFS_ElectronicsTeamToolbox/Providentia/USB.md

+## 🚧 In Construction 🚧

-## USB Research Repository for the Providentia Project
+# USB Research Repository for the Providentia Project

-Welcome to our USB component research repository for the Data Acquisition (DAQ) project for the NOVA FS team.
+Welcome to our USB research repository for the Data Acquisition (DAQ) project for the NOVA FS team.
-This repository serves as a centralized resource to share and document all links explored during our research phase.
+This repository serves as a centralized resource to share and document all relevant links explored during our research phase.
 Our goal is to provide transparency and understanding of the work conducted by our team.

-## Scope

-This repository includes links related to the USB component of the DAQ project.
-The content spans various categories such as research papers, hardware documentation, software documentation, forums, and discussions.

-## Published Links and Descriptions
+## Links and Descriptions

 We initiated our research by examining the microcontroller datasheet to determine the type of USB interface it utilizes.
 For details, refer to the [Microcontroller (STM32L452RET6P) Datasheet](https://www.st.com/content/ccc/resource/technical/document/datasheet/group3/fc/c2/8d/b7/99/d8/42/9e/DM00340549/files/DM00340549.pdf/jcr:content/translations/en.DM00340549.pdf).